 Recently, when a friend confused something Chinese with Japanese and I jokingly called her racist, the profoundness of her apology surprised and touched me.
 Moments like these, and not my aimless efforts to earn respect, brought healing to the times I was called Ching Chong.

-In a recent article in The Gazelle about national and ethnic cliques, there was a point arguing that we should revert to the common language of English so that everyone can join in on conversations.
+article in The Gazelle about national and ethnic cliques, there was a point arguing that we should revert to the common language of English so that everyone can join in on conversations.
 But I think the point to NYUAD is that we are exactly not an exclusively English-speaking campus.
 For me as a third culture kid, the lack of pressure to speak exclusively in English came as a winding revelation that helped me unravel countless knots in my identity.

 Yes, there are ethnic cliques from which I have not had the chance to get to know a single person, and there have been times when I wished I could have been included in a conversation in another language.
 But I think for the most part, the structure of NYUAD means that these cliques are not impermeable.
 It's hard to come away after four years of rooming with and taking classes with people from different places without forming a single solid friendship outside of your native region or regions.
 When others practice their culture unapologetically in front of me, it makes me feel comfortable practicing my culture unapologetically in public.
 And at least for me, getting to this point was a long time coming.